-1. Your issue with democracy is erroneous.
+Your issue with democracy is erroneous, my brother.
 Radical Islam says democracy in any form is shirk.
-Permissive Islam says democracy in any form is ok.
+Permissive Islam says democracy in any form is OK.
 Moderate Islam says democracy is acceptable so long as the laws generated do not go against the handful of ordinances outlined in the Quran and Sunnah.
 Moderate Islam says that democracy in and of itself is simply the Quranic concept of mutual consultation; therefore, there is no problem with democratic practices so long as these decisions are restricted to issues that the Quran and Sunnah have not already delimited.

 2. Hudud punishments

 Moderate Islam states that these punishments are brutal and outdated.